Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 Automatic monitoring & action recommendations

-The 360° aggregation of all customer assets, including real estate, represents another decisive advantage.
-Through integration with PriceHubble, property values can be assessed in real-time and incorporated into the overall asset consideration.
-This enables more precise asset allocation and opens up new advisory approaches that take into account the entire wealth spectrum of the clientele.
+The 360° aggregation of all customer assets including real estate represents another decisive advantage.
+Through integration with PriceHubble, real estate values can be assessed in real-time and included in the overall asset consideration.
+This enables more precise asset allocation and opens up new advisory approaches that consider the entire asset spectrum of the customers.

 - Dennis Ritter, Lead Private Banking Germany, fincite

-The combination of digital tools and regulatory know-how not only enables compliance with the regulations but also provides strategic consulting competence with real added value for clients.
+The combination of digital tools and regulatory know-how not only enables clean compliance with regulations but also provides strategic advisory expertise with real added value for clients.

-Now seize the opportunity to reorganize your compliance management.
+Now seize the opportunity to restructure your compliance management.
 Efficient, secure, and future-oriented.
-Do you want to know how you can provide regulatory-efficient advice or how you can implement the solution directly with you?
+Do you want to know how you can advise more efficiently in compliance matters or how you can implement the solution directly in your organization?

-Then download the complete white paper from fincite & PriceHubble now or contact our WealthTech experts and schedule a free demo.
-We look forward to seeing you!
+Then download the full white paper from fincite & PriceHubble now or contact our WealthTech experts and arrange a free consultation.
+We look forward to hearing from you!

 Frequently Asked Questions